Skip to content

 The following information is present in a tax document in Hawaii:

-- Assessment Details - The document will show the assessed value of the property.
-The exact amount is important as it calculates the owed property tax for the year.
+• Assessment Details - This document shows the property's assessed value.
+The exact amount is essential for calculating the property tax owed for the year.

-- Tax Rates - Different areas have different tax rates based on various factors.
-Therefore, the document should show the yearly tax rate used to find the tax owed.
+• *Tax Rates - Different areas have different tax rates based on various factors.
+Therefore, the document should show the yearly tax rate used to calculate the tax owed.

-- Property Details - The document must show the property under assessment and taxation.
-Property details may include the owner's name to show who is liable if taxes go unpaid.
+• Property Details - The document must show the property under assessment and taxation.
+Property details may include the owner's name to show who is liable for unpaid taxes.

 How Often is Property Tax in Hawaii Assessed?

-Property tax assessment is done annually.
+Property tax in Hawaii assessment is done annually.
 However, the exact time differs per county or city.
-For example, the city of Honoluluconducts real property tax assessments around December 15th.
+For example, the city of Honolulu conducts real property tax assessments around December 15th.
 Each county has local tax assessors who value the properties, considering factors such as market conditions, property size, and improvements.
 While every assessor has a different process for conducting assessments, the basic process is as follows:

-- Tax Calculation - Once the appeal process completes, the assessor determines the payable taxes and presents the tax record to the property owner.
+• Tax Calculation - Once the appeal process is completed, the assessor determines the payable taxes and presents the tax record to the property owner.

 Easements and Covenants

-Easements and covenants, which restrict the use of land, also appear frequently in property records.
+Easements and covenants, which restrict land use, also appear frequently in property records.
 They usually accompany deeds.

 Easements are rights of way allowing someone other than the owner to access the land at will for a specific purpose.
 An example would be a utility company with power lines on private land.
 The company can access the land and maintain its power lines without first asking for permission.
 If someone new buys the land, they must agree to this arrangement.